This is a fan film adaption of the Star Wars: Shadows of the Empire multimedia project. Read more

 11 backers Limited (289 left of 300)

-A hard copy of the film once it is completed.Estimated delivery:Ships within the US only
+A hard copy of the film once it is completed.Estimated delivery:Only ships to: United States

 7 backers Limited (93 left of 100)

-A hard copy of the film once it is completed and a custom-made Shadows of the Empire T-Shirt (Sizes S-XXL).Estimated delivery:Ships within the US only
+A hard copy of the film once it is completed and a custom-made Shadows of the Empire T-Shirt (Sizes S-XXL).Estimated delivery:Only ships to: United States

 1 backer Limited (49 left of 50)

 A hard copy of the film once it is completed, a custom-made Shadows of the Empire T-Shirt (Sizes S-XXL)., and a custom-made movie poster for the film.
-(Size - 19"x13")Estimated delivery:Ships within the US only
+(Size - 19"x13")Estimated delivery:Only ships to: United States

 2 backers Limited (18 left of 20)

 A hard copy of the film once it is completed, a custom-made Shadows of the Empire T-Shirt (Sizes S-XXL)., and a custom-made movie poster for the film.
-(Size - 36"X24")Estimated delivery:Ships within the US only
+(Size - 36"X24")Estimated delivery:Only ships to: United States

 - (30 days)